DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 - You are using left-side "piano" momentary buttons to set a note or voltage, or editing a step by turning the related step encoder.
 - You are recording over modulation (CV OUT) tracks only.

+In case you don't use a MIDI controller (but only buttons and step encoders), it's useless to connect the cables like shown above.

 Following animation (10 sec. per image) shows the step-recording process, via a MIDI controller: